React

 Ok to proceed? (y)

-Once the command had begun executing, it should output the next steps for you to follow:
+Once the command has executed, it should output the next steps for you to follow:

 cd my-first-react-app